Understanding the 4 Styles of Decision Making (For Your Big Life Decisions)

 Two spectrums work together to create the decision-making style framework.
 The first spectrum is structure vs. ambiguity.
 This spectrum measures people's propensity to prefer either structure (i.e., defined processes and expectations) or ambiguity (i.e., open-ended and flexible).

 The second spectrum is task/technical vs. people/social.
-This spectrum measures if the motivation to make a specific choice is guided more by a desire to be right, or to get results (task/technical), or if it's to create harmony or social impact (people/social).
+This spectrum measures if the motivation to make a specific choice is guided more by a desire to be correct and/or get results (task/technical), or a desire to create harmony or social impact (people/social).

 Where you fall on both of these spectrums will determine which quadrant best describes you.
 Each quadrant relates to a decision-making style, as you can see below.